saro2085/E-Commerce-Sales-Analytics-Dashboard/README.md

-# E-Commerce Sales Analytics Dashboard
+# 📊 E-Commerce Sales Analytics Dashboard

-Interactive Power BI dashboard for analyzing e-commerce sales data using SQL, Python, and Power BI.
+An end-to-end Data Analytics project that analyzes e-commerce sales data using **SQL, Python, and Power BI** to generate business insights through an interactive dashboard.

+---

-## Project Overview
+## 📌 Project Overview

-This project analyzes e-commerce sales data to identify business insights related to sales, profit, products, categories, and regions.
-The workflow includes SQL for data storage, Python for data preprocessing and EDA, and Power BI for interactive dashboard creation.
+This project demonstrates the complete data analytics workflow:

+- Store and query sales data using MySQL
+- Perform data cleaning and exploratory data analysis (EDA) using Python
+- Generate automated EDA reports using Sweetviz
+- Build an interactive dashboard in Power BI
+- Extract meaningful business insights for decision making

+---

-## Tech Stack
+## 🛠️ Tech Stack

 - Power BI
 - Python